georgerobescu/ow_draft--1/readme.md

 This passage marks a move from a personal space of action and connected morality, to a broader stage in which ethics have their own importance: you publish your repository somewhere over the internet and you are willing to let other people inspect your project and take part in it, if they wish so.

-The value of the `readme.md` file lies exactly in this: it welcomes others to a possibile conversation.
+The value of the `readme.md` file lies exactly in this: it welcomes others to a possible conversation.
 The `readme.md` file is a subjective effort in making readable and understandable what you did or what you just started doing.

 *How does this happen*?
 Here some common actions you can do using git:
 * `commit` (one or several changes you made on your files, gathered together and ready to be sent up to the server).